sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 - `Volume name (max 8 chars, dot, max 3 chars)`: The volume name of the floppy for the Atari ST computer.
 Can be empty.
 - `Image name (max 255 chars)`: The name of the floppy image file stored in the microSD card.
 Cannot be empty.

-Now the SidecarT will need a few seconds to create the empty floppy image.
+Now the Multi-device will need a few seconds to create the empty floppy image.
 After that, the Atari ST will report to the user that the new image is ready to be used.
 The user can choose to start the image in read-only or read-write mode.

 {: .note }
 ### Floppy image formats supported

-The default format supported by the SidecarT is the `.ST` format.
-Starting from version v0.0.11, SidecarT can also read the `.MSA` format, converting it to `.ST` format on the fly.
+The default format supported by the Multi-device is the `.ST` format.
+Starting from version v0.0.11, Multi-device can also read the `.MSA` format, converting it to `.ST` format on the fly.
 Under the covers, everything is a `.ST` file.

 A special mention to read-write images with the extions `.rw`.
 All `.ST` files are read-only files.
 The Multi-device will create a copy of the `.ST` file with the `.rw` extension to emulate a writable floppy image.